kpango/resume/content/experiences/yahoo-swat.md

-SWAT is a task force team gathering the most skilful internal engineers.
+SWAT is a task force team gathering the most skillful internal engineers.
 SWAT participates in various projects inside the company to resolve different internal technical problems.
 The details of the key projects mentioned below.

 - ***In-house Centralized Customer Services Platform
 Architectural Adviser***	2019/6~2019/8
-I supported the new In-house centralised customer service platform team as an architectural adviser, and we already have over 200 CS tools in our company.
+I supported the new In-house centralized customer service platform team as an architectural adviser, and we already have over 200 CS tools in our company.
 We can not improve CS quality.
-We can't analyse CS data across each CS platform, so we need a new CS platform, that integrates the full functionality of current cs system.
+We can't analyze CS data across each CS platform, so we need a new CS platform that integrates the full functionality of the current cs system.
 We have to care about CS data security and analytical data structure and data flow.
 I have many experiences about the cloud environment and security and data analysis, so I gave much advice about it.

 - ***Service Authorization Mesh Sidecar